 Arrive Nairobi, Kenya

 Arrive in Nairobi and transfer to the luxurious Fairmont The Norfolk.
-Perhaps Kenya’s most famous hotel, it is also, in a sense, the heart of Nairobi, welcoming generations of safari-goers since it first opened on Christmas Day, 1904.
+Perhaps Kenya’s most famous hotel, it has welcomed generations of safari-goers since it first opened on Christmas Day, 1904.

 Amboseli National Park | At the Foot of Kilimanjaro